 - Dedalus had two books on the Booker Prize long list in 1995: Exquisite Corpse by Robert Irwin and Memoirs of a Gnostic Dwarf by David Madsen.

 - The French Translation Prize 1992 for Christine Donougher : Book of Nights by Sylvie Germain

-- Dedalus was shortlisted on two occasions for the Portuguese Translation Prize: Margaret Jull Costa in 1995 for The Relic and in 2010 for The City and the Mountains both by Eca de Queiroz.
+- Margaret Jull Costa was also shortlisted on two other occasions for the Portuguese Translation Prize for The Relic in 1995 and in 2010 for The City and the Mountains both by Eca de Queiroz

 - The German Translation Prize 1998 for Mike Mitchell: Letters Back to Ancient China by Herbert Rosendorfer